Will Justify win the Triple Crown? Meet the undefeated colt that could become a horse racing legend

 According to Sports Illustrated, the curse of Apollo was one of the "longest curses in sports."
 Horses had come close to breaking it in recent years but it wasn't until Justify arrived that the superstition was put to rest.

 The horse raced to victory at the Preakness weeks later.
-The race was won by two and a half lengths, with Justify finishing the 1 3/16-mile race in 1:55.93.
+The race was won by a half-length, with Justify finishing the 1 3/16-mile race in 1:55.93.

 Justify is on a winning streak.
 He's been 5-0 in his brief career, and now he's ready for a chance at a Triple Crown.
 The horse needs to win the 1 ½-mile Belmont Stakes on June 9 to earn the top horse racing prize.